The University Center at Harper College

 It's the decades-old question, "Is Harper College going to offer four-year degrees?"
 The answer is now, "YES!"

-Harper College is partnering with four universities to provide students with access to earn 3+1 degrees in nursing, general studies, and criminal justice.
+Harper College is partnering with universities to provide students with access to earn 3+1 and 2+2 degrees in several programs.

 Students participating in the University Center will be able to: